bbittne/Project1/README.md

 we can customize function(s) and have them automatically run and retrieve updated results.
 This beats manually going out to a website to check the stock ticker.

+One thing to note - I do not claim to be an investment planner or anywhere close to an expert on stocks.
+Any suggestions represented here are meant for general entertainment and interests.
+Do not heed any of my advice for trading as you will for sure lose money!

 Below is a list of packages that were used in the creation of this vignette.
 The tidyverse package is a collection of commonly used